uswds/uswds-proposals/decisions/0006-improve-modularity.md

 ### Benefits

 - This improves reusability for all teams.
 For example, we can use tokens in both USWDS Core and Elements repo.
 Other teams will also be able to use tokens for their custom products.
+- Increased modularity will improve overall performance and reduce bundle size.
 - Teams will be able to prototype quicker with utilities without having to compile SASS.
 - This allows teams to choose among these products, or even choose portions within these products, considering the tradeoffs that might come with each.
 This interchangeability can lead to reduced maintenance time and costs, simplify code dependencies, and/or allow further flexibility.
 - Teams will be able to make USWDS product choices that will make their work easier to get started and stay up to date.